Why visitor management is essential during the COVID-19 pandemic

 During the COVID-19 pandemic, it’s fair to say that many people have had to come to terms with ‘the new normal’, whether it be wearing a mask or sticking to social distancing rules, we’ve all had to change the way we live.
 With many countries, including the United Kingdom, lifting their lockdown regulations to kickstart the economy again, it is essential for workplaces to have the correct precautions in place for the safety of their staff and those entering the workplace.

-Becoming COVID secure isn’t something any of us have had to do before in our lifetime, which is why we’re here to help you see how a visitor management system can help you do so.
+Becoming COVID secure isn’t something any of us have had to do before in our lifetime, which is why we’re here to help you see how a visitor management system can help you do so – no matter what your setting, from offices to addiction treatment centres to chemotherapy centres.

 Track and Trace